What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 What are the Various Levels of the LEED Rating System?

-By fulfilling a diverse set of requirements, you can achieve a suitable level of LEED certification for your project.
+By fulfilling a diverse set of LEED certification requirements, you can achieve a suitable level of LEED certification for your project.
 Based on a comprehensive evaluation of various aspects of a building’s design and construction by the USGBC, a project receives its LEED score.
 This score is a numerical representation of a building’s environmental performance and overall sustainability.
 The total number of points received by a project determines the level of LEED certification it will receive.
-Below is a detailed description of how a project can qualify for each of the certification levels.
+Below is a detailed description of all the LEED certification levels a project can qualify for:

 LEED Certified

-The first step on the LEED certification ladder is “LEED Certified.”
+The first step on the LEED certification ladder, the first LEED certification level is “LEED Certified.”
 To attain this level, a building must earn between 40 and 49 points on the LEED scorecard.
 These points are awarded based on a range of sustainable practices, from energy efficiency to water conservation and indoor air quality.
 Achieving LEED Certified status marks the beginning of a building’s journey towards fulfilling more LEED certification building requirements.

 LEED Silver